26 Mai 2020

 - Water cooperation helps preventing conflicts and consolidating peace, helps to have a more efficient climate change adaptation and reducing sectoral trade-offs

-- Water Convention is a crucial intergovernmental platform, tool to prevent disputes and for information on day-to-day cooperation on transboundary water management
+- Water Convention is a crucial intergovernmental platform, tool to prevent disputes, share information and implement day-to-day cooperation on transboundary water management

 - The UNECE Water Convention is a global instrument since 2016 – no more only a regional scope